RuizSerra/factorised-MA-AIF/docs/data-collection.md

 Generally here we specify variables (attributes) that change every time step.

 The function `simulation.simulate()` is a wrapper that allows one to run `IteratedGame.run()` multiple times with different seeds and collect the results in a list of dictionaries.
-If a database path is provided, the results will be stored in the database.
+If a **database path** is provided, the results will be stored in the database (and the database will be created if it doesn't exist).
 The results are stored in two differnent tables:

 ### Metadata Table